maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Prerequisites for reCAPTCHA solver

+➜ _Yolov5x6 and RealESRGAN, ignore this if you use the 2Captcha solver or the manual solution._
-You will need a graphics card (GPU) with CUDA (Compute Unified Device Architecture).
+You will **need a graphics card (GPU) with CUDA** (Compute Unified Device Architecture).
 * Search for your GPU on [GPUZoo](https://www.gpuzoo.com/) and check if CUDA is compatible (Cores / Texture -> CUDA).
 * Open a command prompt and type this command to check your CUDA version (it must be 11.6 or higher):